Assessments are collections of questions. Outside of Classroom, you may call them tests, quizzes, exams, pre-tests, knowledge checks or surveys.

 - Introduction Media File: This will display first to the learner if you choose to upload one.
 Simply choose your file, and then select Upload.
 Only mp4, ogv, webm, flac, m4a, mp3, ogg and wav files under 1 GB are permitted through this upload point.

-- Assessment Type: The LMS divides assessments into two types, graded and ungraded.
+- Assessment Type: The Classroom divides assessments into two types, graded and ungraded.
 This means that a learner either may pass/fail an assessment with a required number of points/percentage, or will take the assessment with no summary information.
 Finishing an ungraded or passing a graded assessment may qualify an individual to receive a certificate.

 - Chapter: This is where you tie an assessment to the chapter it belongs to.